 How accurate is Geo-IP?

 Although it would be nice to detect the precise location of an email open, it is almost impossible to find the exact location of the recipient using the IP address.
 Accuracy of GeoIP varies, with accuracy decreasing as the scale is decreased.
-For example, country/region-based GeoIP is very accurate, whereas city-based GeoIP detection is less accurate.
+For example, country-based GeoIP is very accurate, whereas city-based GeoIP detection is less accurate.

 GeoIP location and GPS location abilities and accuracy: